A Packing List for Ireland | What to pack, wear and bring to Ireland no matter the season

 Ok, so now that we have established what to bring to Ireland.
 It’s time to research things to see and do when visiting the Emerald Isle.
 Below is a list of my favourite spots to visit in Ireland.

 Dublin: No trip to Ireland is complete without staying the night in the capital city Dublin.
 Spend the day exploring the streets of Dublin, pay a visit to the Guinness Store House, the Book of Kells and Kilmainham Jail and going on stunning scenic walks.
-At night , explore temple bar for some traditional Irish music or go on a pub crawl around the city.
+At night , explore temple bar for some traditional Irish music or catch the sunset.
 Dublin is also the perfect location for Day Trips around Ireland.

 The Cliffs of Moher: The Cliffs of Moher is one of Ireland’s leading attractions.
 The cliffs soar 215 metre above sea level and attract over 1 million visitors each years.
 They are the perfect location for a picnic and a day out in the great outdoors.